josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 **NOTE**: <br />
 After AngularJS is loaded and bootstrapped, listeners such as those wired up in your route configuration will continue to listen for route changes.
-To ensure listeners are shut down when AngularJS isn't being displayed, configure an `otherwise` option with the [$routeProvider][AngularjsDocsApiNgrouteProviderRouteprovider] that renders an empty template.
+To ensure listeners are shut down when AngularJS is not being displayed, configure an `otherwise` option with the [$routeProvider][AngularjsDocsApiNgrouteProviderRouteprovider] that renders an empty template.
 This assumes all other routes will be handled by Angular.

 </div>